Ireland

 In order to effect the provisions of the Act and My Future Fund, the Finance Act 2024 (the “Finance Act”) was enacted on 12 November 2024 and makes a number of amendments to the Taxes Consolidation Act 1997 (the “TCA”).
 The amendments to the TCA provide that employer contributions to My Future Fund will be allowed as a deductible expense for corporation tax purposes but any repayment of contributions to an employer will be taxed as a trade receipt.
 Further, employee contributions will not benefit from tax relief (with the Stateʼs top-up contribution provided in lieu) but investment returns earned on funds within My Future Fund will be exempt from tax in the normal way.
 Additionally, upon retirement, participants may take up to 25% of their accrued fund as a tax-free lump sum with any balance withdrawn thereafter being liable to income tax under the PAYE system.
 Finally, any funds credited to a participant’s personal representative(s) on their death will also be subject to income tax; and benefits accrued under My Future Fund will be included for Standard Fund Threshold purposes.

-Employer implications/action needed Although there is still work to be done to meet the proposed launch date for My Future Fund, having an official start date gives employers a clear target for finalizing their plans.
-It is crucial for employers who have not yet developed an auto-enrollment action plan to start their preparations now to ensure their business is ready to meet the new requirements when the system launches in less than a year.
+Employer implications/action needed It is crucial for employers who have not yet developed an auto-enrollment action plan to start their preparations now to ensure their business is ready to meet the new requirements when the system launches.
+Employers must register on the portal, facilitate deductions and ensure compliance with minimum contributions.

 Links Automatic Enrolment Retirement Savings System Act 2024.
 Our Pensions team have prepared a briefing and commentary on the (then) draft AE Bill which is available here and more recent updates on the Act are available here, here and here.